yuhan-zhao/ros-packages/README.md

 # ros-packages
-This repo collects small custom ros packages for future snippet.
+This repo collects small custom ros package snippets for future development.
 Each package will be documented as follows.

 ## lidar_utils
 This package is for turtlebot lidar.
 The package mainly impelements the following functions: